Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

 \section{Main Results}

-The convergence and performance analysis of the algorithm (\ref{algorithm}) are presented in this section.
-The proofs of theorems, Proposition \ref{example222} and Corollary \ref{corollary1} are in Appendix \ref{prooftheorem}, and those of the lemmas in this section are in Appendix \ref{prooflemma4}.
+The convergence analysis of the algorithm (\ref{Aalgorithm}) are presented in this section.
+First, Lemma \ref{Alemma4} gives a nonnegative supermartingale type inequality of the squared estimation error.
+Based on which, Theorem \ref{ATheorem1} proves the almost sure convergence of the algorithm.
+Then, Theorem \ref{Atheorem2} gives intuitive convergence conditions for the case with balanced conditional digraphs by Lemma \ref{Alemma5}.
+Finally, Theorem \ref{Atheorem3} establishes an upper bound for the regret of the algorithm and Theorem \ref{Atheorem4} gives a non-asymptotic rate for the algorithm.
+The proofs of theorems are in Appendix \ref{Aprooftheorem}, and those of lemmas in this section are in Appendix \ref{Aprooflemma4}.